ga-dc/js1/03-09-command-line-JS/readme.md

   - worries.html
   - index.html

-3. Open Sublime Text, click File > Open and navigate to your newly created ~/Sites/goals folder.
+3. Open Atom, click File > Open and navigate to your newly created ~/Sites/goals folder.
   In the respective files (goals.html and worries.html), write your top 3 goals and top 3 worries for this course.

 4. Paste the following contents into index.html: